byu-oit/handel/docs/supported-services/mysql.rst

      - Yes
      -
      - This must always be *mysql* for this service type.
+   * - mysql_version
+     - string
+     - Yes
+     -
+     - The version of MySQL you wish to run.
+See `MySQL on Amazon RDS <http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_MySQL.html#MySQL.Concepts.VersionMgmt>`_ for the list of supported versions.
    * - database_name
      - string
      - Yes